dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Restore-ADCommonObject.md

 ## PARAMETERS

 ### -Credential
-The credential to use to restore the object in the Active Directory.
+Specifies the credentials to use when accessing the domain, or use the current user if not specified.

 ```yaml
 Type: System.Management.Automation.PSCredential